n0k0m3/Personal-Setup/Tensorflow_Docker.md

 Installing dependencies and setting up notebooks is usually a PITA: installing CUDA with CuDNN and TensorRT doesn't have a common and easy to follow guide, along with recent (not recent) release of python 3.9, most ML/DL packages are not updated to this wheel.
 Also setting up `venv` is hard to maintain and migrate as you have to backup the whole environment to other machine.

 `tensorflow/tensorflow` docker container solves this problem by allowing user to backup personalized config, while don't have to deal with maintaining the environment.
-Another perks is you can choose

 ## Requirements